arifer612/exportMDL/README.md

     username = user@email.com
     password = P@sSw0rd

 You may opt to leave these blank.

 ## Importing export file
 The drama list will be exported as a _.tsv_ file.
 You may choose to import the files onto your local data management software such as Excel, LibreOffice Calc, or Google Sheets.

+### Using Microsoft Excel
+Simply drag and drop the .tsv file Microsoft Excel and it will automatically import the data.

 ### Using Google Sheets
 When importing into Google Sheets, the import manager will pop up to query the necessary import rules.
 Use the